Venezuela’s Guaido, protesters urge military to reject Maduro | Malay Mail

 They responded with a resounding: No!”

-Earlier this week, the United States slapped oil sanctions on Maduro’s regime in an attempt to starve the government of its funding.
+Earlier this week, the United States imposed oil sanctions on Maduro’s regime in an attempt to starve the government of its funding.

-US National Security Adviser John Bolton warned American businesses not to “deal in gold, oil, or other Venezuelan commodities being stolen from the Venezuelan people by the Maduro mafia.”
+US National Security Advisor John Bolton warned American businesses not to “deal in gold, oil, or other Venezuelan commodities being stolen from the Venezuelan people by the Maduro mafia.”

 In an interview with the German daily Bild, Guaido called on EU countries to impose additional sanctions on Maduro’s government.